mikezimm/fps-JS/QUESTIONS.md

 React is always on the page, fps-react will usually refer to fps-js.
 I may want to keep some things in the js library in sync with the react library.

+# Can I make my own local minimized version of microsoft classes in order to keep some typing?
+PageContext >> PageContextCopy152
+WebPartContext >> WebPartContextCopy152

+# CSS CSS CSS....
+Had to remove src\logic\DOM\Headings\FPSHeadings.css from this package.
+Maybe for now just have separate npm for css, not have any logic in it at all?

 # How do I get web pack analyizer working?
 In a web part project, I add it to the gulpfile.js
 Did I do it correctly in webpack.config?
 I followed this guide:  https://digitalfortress.tech/debug/how-to-use-webpack-analyzer-bundle/